gnodnooh/GloVuln/paper.md

 Extensive data investigation has been done.\
 We obtained cencus data from [Integrated Public Use Microdata Series (IPUMS) - International](https://international.ipums.org/international/),

+Current IPUMS data covers XX countries which is XX% of global land areas.

 ## Methods

+1. We need to look at the list of variables of each country so that we can choose the overlapped variables to make an universal vulnerability.